 1 tbsp Zejd extra virgin olive oil to fry

-Delicious as part of a Lebanese feast with dishes of humous, grilled halloumi and labneh.
-Equally good to accompany chicken baked with lemon, za’atar and sumac.
+Delicious as part of a Lebanese feast with dishes of hummus, grilled halloumi and labneh.
+Equally good alongside chicken baked with lemon, za’atar and sumac.